-Use these worksheets to estimate your spending.
+Use the worksheets on the next page to estimate your spending.

 Each year during your company's open enrollment period, you'll have the opportunity to enroll or change your FSA contributions.
 Being prepared will help you realize the greatest savings.